johnsonjason/RudiAC/README.md

 ### Module Scanner

-Scans the loaded modules in the process for any with suspicious names.
+Scans the loaded modules in the process for any with blacklisted names.

 TBA: Signature scanning